Dangerous cold sets in as heavy snow blankets U.S. northeast

 Forecasters called for a low of -26 degrees F (-32 C) in Minneapolis on Sunday night and a Monday high of -17 F (-27 C).

-A possible winter storm was headed to the Ohio River Valley, including Indiana, on Sunday, with Detroit also facing a possible foot of snowfall.
+A possible winter storm was headed to the Ohio River Valley, including Indiana, on Sunday, with Detroit also facing a possible foot (30 cm) of snowfall.

 (Additional reporting by Ellen Wulfhorst and Barbara Goldberg in New York, Daniel Lovering in Cambridge, Massachusetts, Jeffrey B. Roth in Gettysburg, Pennsylvania, Kevin Murphy in Kansas City, Missouri, Dave Warner in Philadelphia, Mary Wisniewski in Chicago, David Bailey in Minneapolis and Ian Simpson in Washington; Editing by Jonathan Oatis)